Satyam Sankaramanchi

-Satyam Sankaramanchi (3 March 1937 – 1987) was a storyteller, born in the village of Amaravati near Guntur City, in Andhra Pradesh, India.
+Satyam Sankaramanchi (3 March 1937 – 1987) was an Indian storyteller, born in the village of Amaravati near Guntur City, in Andhra Pradesh, India.
 The stories he told wove a whole new world around the tiny village of Amaravati.

 Amaravati Kathalu is regarded by Mullapudi as one of the best short story series in Telugu.
 P. S. Murthy mentions that Amaravati Kathalu is one of the best volumes of short stories in Telugu.
 D. Anjaneylu mentions that it is a notable work.